 The school participates in the Connelly Foundation's Neumann Scholars program.
 Initiated in 1995, it identifies academically talented eighth-grade students in the parochial school system through an independently administered competitive examination.
 It provides four-year scholarships to attend one of the Archdiocesan high schools.
-Since its inception, St. Mary Magdalen School has had 37 Neumann Scholars who have received and accepted this honor, including the highest number of scholars from one class-Six students in the Class of 2020.
+Since its inception, St. Mary Magdalen School has had 39 Neumann Scholars who have received and accepted this honor, including the highest number of scholars from one class from the same school-Six students in our Class of 2020.